This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 Now that we know what a persona is, it’s time to create one.
 Here are five steps to create your persona:

 If you are researching a particular industry, turn to YouTube.
-You’ll be able to find industry experts talking about the industry as well as videos showing workplaces, locations, etc.
+You’ll be able to find industry experts talking about the industry as well as videos showing workplaces, locations, and so on.

 Finally, here are a few mistakes to avoid when creating your first persona.

-Inconsistencies make your persona unrealistic.
+- Inconsistencies make your persona unrealistic.
 Your persona should be as real as possible, so try to avoid inconsistencies.
-If your persona is a Portland hipster, they probably don’t also drive a BMW.
+If your persona is a Portland hipster, they probably don’t drive a BMW—well, maybe they drive one that’s vintage and restored by hand, but not a new one.

-Don’t be generic.
+- Don’t be generic.
 As a counterpoint to mistake #1, don’t be too generic when you create your persona.
-Your persona shouldn’t be “between 30-45 years old.”
-They should have an exact age, specific interests, etc. You may find that you need to create multiple personas to represent different customer segments.
+Your persona shouldn’t be “between 30 to 45 years old.”
+They should have an exact age, specific interests, and so on.
+You may find that you need to create multiple personas to represent different customer segments.
 Just make sure that each one that you create is specific and represents one of your core groups of customers.

 Taking the time to create a customer persona will accelerate your marketing, sales, and product development efforts.
 The time you take to create a solid persona will pay off many times over in the growth of your business, so make the time and watch your business take off.

 Have you developed a persona for your business?
-I’d love to hear your tips for creating a persona in the comments.
+I’d love to hear your tips for creating a persona.
+Find me @noahparsons on Twitter.